PoisotLab/ms_straight_lines/manuscript.md

 to calculate PSIS-LOO for the LSSL model.
 Taken together, this suggests that the LSSL model is insufficiently flexible to accurately reproduce the data.

-## Normal approximation and analytic z-scores
+## Normal approximation and analytic $z$-scores

-We propose using a normal approximation to the beta-binomial distribution, to calculate analytic z-scores.
+We propose using a normal approximation to the beta-binomial distribution, to calculate analytic $z$-scores.
 This is based on a well-known similarity between the shape of a normal distribution and a binomial distribution.
 This approximation is considered good whenever the absolute skewness is less than 0.3 [@BoxHunt05], that is whenever: